bediger4000/self-replicating-programs/README.md

 but are reminiscent of Combinatory Logic's `M M` term.

 The `m4` macro processor self-replicator is of interest.
-First, `m4` doesn't have a way to escape characters in its input.
+First, `m4` input doesn't have a way to escape characters in its input.
 Second, `m4` quoted strings use matched pairs of "grave accents" (\`) (ASCII 0x27) and single quotes (\') (ASCII 0x2c), allowing embedding quoted strings in quoted strings.